 Midcoast Maine, USA Travel Guide

-This park has a large sandy beach, wonderful for swimming and picnicking on a freshwater lake.
+This national park has a large sandy beach, wonderful for swimming and picnicking on a freshwater lake.
 It contrasts with the rocky ocean coast.

 Extend your cultural exploration beyond the immediate Midcoast vicinity.